 University Hospital Rechts der Isar Munich

-Founded in 1834, the University Hospital Rechts der Isar Munich combines long traditions and the very latest achievements of modern medicine, thanks to which it belongs to Germany's leading hospitals.
-The medical facility includes 33 specialized departments, 20 interdisciplinary centers, in which patients are provided with first-class medical care in all medical fields.
+The University Hospital Rechts der Isar Munich was founded in 1834.
+It combines long traditions with the very latest advances in modern medicine.
+The medical facility includes 33 specialized departments and 20 interdisciplinary centers, where patients can receive top-class medical care in all medical fields.

-The hospital provides effective treatment for more than 60,000 inpatients and 250,000 outpatients every year.
-Also, it annually performs more than 38,000 operations, delivers 1,800 babies.
-The first surgery to transplant both hands above the elbow, performed already in 2008, may be mentioned among some of the most significant achievements of the medical institution.
-The surgical procedure, which lasted 15 hours, and in which 40 doctors of various medical specialties took part, became a real sensation in the scientific world.
-Thanks to this unique surgical intervention, the doctors have managed to give the patient new hands.
+The hospital annually admits more than 65,000 inpatients for diagnostics and treatment, and about 250,000 outpatients receive effective medical care.
+The hospital also performs more than 40,000 surgical procedures every year, and about 2,100 babies are born here annually.
+One of the most significant achievements of the medical facility can be called the first transplantation of both arms above the elbow performed in 2008.
+The surgery that lasted 15 hours, and in which 40 doctors of various medical specialties took part, became a real sensation in the scientific world.
+Thanks to a unique surgical procedure, the doctors managed to give the patient new hands.

-In addition, the hospital’s staff is actively engaged in research activities, within the framework of which there are studied various diseases and developed new therapeutic options for their treatment.
-It should be noted that the hospital’s research institutes rank among the most authoritative research organizations in the world.
-A perfect example can be considered the Roman Herzog Comprehensive Cancer Center, which specialists maintain close cooperation with the Comprehensive Cancer Center Munich in order to find new treatments for cancer.
+In addition, the employees of the hospital are actively involved in research activities, in which they study various diseases, as well as develop new therapeutic options for their treatment.
+It should be noted that the research institutes of the hospital are among the most reputable research organizations in the world.
+A striking example can be considered the Roman Herzog Comprehensive Cancer Center, whose specialists cooperate closely with the Comprehensive Cancer Center Munich in order to find new treatment methods for cancers.

-The medical facility operates a very strict quality control system, which allows maintaining a high level of patient care.
-Since 2011, the hospital has been certified in accordance with DIN EN ISO 9001: 2008 (nationally and internationally).
-In 2017, it was also repeatedly certified by TÜV Rheinland.
+The university hospital has a strict quality management system to maintain a high level of patient care.
+Since 2011, the hospital has been certified in accordance with DIN EN ISO 9001:2015 at the national and international level.
+The medical facility was also recertified by TÜV Rheinland in 2020.

-The patient of the University Hospital Rechts der Isar Munich live in comfortable single and double rooms, made in a modern design.
-In a single room one can live with an accompanying person.
-All rooms are equipped with an ensuite bathroom with shower and toilet.
-A standard patient room includes a special adjustable bed, a bedside table for personal belongings, a table and chairs for receiving visitors, a TV.
-There is a possibility of Wi-Fi access.
-The enhanced-comfort rooms have a safe, a refrigerator and upholstered furniture.
+The patients of the University Hospital Rechts der Isar Munich live in comfortable single and double rooms with modern design.
+An accompanying person may stay with the patient in the single room.
+All patient rooms have an ensuite bathroom with shower and toilet.
+The furnishings of a standard patient room include an automatically adjustable bed, a bedside table for personal belongings, a table and chairs for receiving visitors, a wardrobe, a telephone and a TV.
+The patient rooms also have Wi-Fi.

 Meals and Menus